 About the Lorna Byrne Children’s Foundation

 The Lorna Byrne Children’s Foundation believes that every child deserves to be happy, healthy and safe.
-We support amazing initiatives for children in vulnerable situations around the world whose lives have been affected by war, devastation, poverty or illness.
+They support amazing initiatives for children in vulnerable situations around the world whose lives have been affected by war, devastation, poverty or illness.

 For more information about Lorna Byrne Children’s Foundation, click here.